Anthony enjoys spending time in the workshop, the kitchen, the yard, and out fishing. He writes from his personal experience.

 Drill and countersink a hole through the side and into the front door section, and then attach the pieces together with a weather-resistant screw.
 Using a square or straight edge, transfer the location of the screw across the front piece to the opposite side.
 Drill and countersink another hole, and attach the side to the door with another screw.

 The door should swing open easily.
 Next, we'll add the floor and then finish attaching the door by driving another screw through the bottom of the front section and into the edge of the floor.

 Step 7: Add the Floor

-Now that the back, sides and front are in place, it's time to install the floor.
+Now that the back, sides, and front are in place, it's time to install the floor.
 The floor needs drainage holes to allow any rainwater to drain away.
-The openings in the floor also increase the air flow by drawing cooler air in through the floor, then up and out through the opening under the roof.
-Drilling a few 1/4" diameter holes through the floor will work, though I prefer to clip off the corners.
+The openings in the floor also increase the airflow by drawing cooler air in through the floor, then up and out through the opening under the roof.
+Drilling a few ¼" diameter holes through the floor will work, though I prefer to clip off the corners.

 Fit the floor in place inside the subassembly and close the door.
-Trim as needed for good fit, then attach the floor through the sides and back sections with more glue and nails.
+Trim as needed for a good fit, then attach the floor through the sides and back sections with more glue and nails.